drivechain-project/docs/bip1-hashrate-escrow.md

 * D1.
 "Escrow_DB" -- a database of "accounts" and their attributes.
 * D2.
 "Withdrawal_DB" -- a database of pending withdrawals from these accounts, and their statuses.

+Please note that these structures (D1 and D2) will not literally exist anywhere in the blockchain.
+Instead they are constructed from messages...these messages, in contrast, *will* exist in the blockchain (with the exception of M4).

 ##### 2. New Messages